Skip to main content

 Requirements:

-- Letters of Recommendation that address record of civic responsibility indicates a capacity to excel in the CLS major.
+-- Two Letters of Recommendation (from faculty or non-faculty) that address how your record of civic responsibility indicates a capacity to excel in the CLS major.

 - Essay on what liberty means, importance of founding principle.
-Define liberty clearly and precisely, show that liberty is not costless or simple, use founding principles as tools, apply those ideas to real problems without becoming partisan
+Define liberty clearly and precisely, show that liberty is not costless or simple, use founding principles as tools, apply those ideas to real problems without becoming partisan.
+Applicants cannot use AI to assist with the writing of this essay.

 What does liberty mean within the American constitutional tradition, and why does it matter?
 “Liberty” is among the most celebrated ideas in American civic life.
 At the Institute for Governance and Civics, liberty is understood as a principle grounded in a framework of law, rights, and institutional design.
 The American Founders treated liberty as something to be secured through careful architecture—through consent, separation of powers, federalism, and the rule of law.
 In this sense, liberty is not self-executing.
 It depends on institutions as well as the character and judgment of citizens.
 In your answer to the essay prompt, you should define liberty with precision and clarity, engage the tensions inherent in a free society (e.g., liberty vs. order, rights vs. majority rule), ground your arguments in founding-era principles and texts, and apply those principles thoughtfully to contemporary questions.